 After expiration of the defeasance lockout period, a borrower may defease a mortgage loan by delivering acceptable substitute collateral to replace the related mortgaged property as security for the loan.
 (The substitute collateral generally consists of either Treasury securities or Fannie Mae securities; if defeasance is occurring near the end of the loan term, however, the collateral may consist of cash.)
-See "MATERIAL FEDERAL INCOME TAX CONSEQUENCES-Special Tax Attributes-Defeasance Mortgage Loans" for a discussion of the possible tax implications of replacing the mortgaged property securing the mortgage note and assumes the interest of the borrower, subject to our security interest, in the acceptable substitute collateral.
+See "MATERIAL FEDERAL INCOME TAX CONSEQUENCES-Special Tax Attributes-Defeasance Mortgage Loans" for a discussion of the possible tax implications of replacing the mortgaged property securing the mortgage loan with acceptable substitute collateral.
+A third-party successor borrower assumes all liability under the related mortgage note and assumes the interest of the borrower, subject to our security interest, in the acceptable substitute collateral.
 (The successor borrower may be a corporation or another entity owned in whole or in part by Fannie Mae.)
-The original borrower is then released from the liability under the mortgage note, and the mortgaged property securing the mortgage loan is released from the lien of the mortgage.
+The original borrower is then released from further liability under the mortgage note, and the mortgaged property securing the mortgage loan is released from the lien of the mortgage.